aprilyab/complaint_assistant_chatbot/README.md

 ## Motivation

-The teams at CrediTrust face several challenges:
+The teams at CreditTrust face several challenges:

 - Customer Support is overwhelmed by the volume of incoming complaints.
 - Product Managers struggle to pinpoint the most frequent or critical issues across products.